korningf/arch-ops/desk-ops.md

 # Site Firewall Whitelist

-The following site sneed to be whitelisted in ordewr to install packages.
+Add the following sites to your etxrenal firewall whitelist.

 ```text
   Microsoft stack: